canstralian/PurpleTeam-CodeWorkbench/README.md

 ## Overview

-Purple Team Code Workbench is a Streamlit-based operational interface designed for structured, scope-aware security engineering workflows.
+Purple Team Code Workbench is an AI-assisted cybersecurity experimentation environment designed for defensive researchers, purple-team operators, and security engineers.
+The platform combines LLM-driven code generation, workflow prototyping, and adversarial simulation capabilities inside a lightweight Streamlit interface.

 The platform focuses on: